Why did Tasmania need new biosecurity legislation?

 The new Act describes a "general biosecurity duty" (GBD).
 What is the GBD and how will it work?

-The GBD creates an obligation on all Tasmanians and businesses to use reasonable standards of care when dealing with any biological material that may pose a biosecurity risk.
+The General Biosecurity Duty (GBD) creates an obligation on all Tasmanians and businesses to use reasonable standards of care when dealing with any biological material that may pose a biosecurity risk.
 Under the GBD, any person dealing with plants or animals (or their derived products) who knows, or ought reasonably to know, that a biosecurity risk is posed or is likely to be posed has a legal duty to ensure that, so far as is reasonably practicable, the risk is prevented, eliminated or minimised.

 The GBD will operate as a statutory “duty of care” in respect of biosecurity.
 It is legally enforceable and non-compliance with the duty may be penalised by criminal sanction, as is the case in New South Wales and Queensland.
 A significant breach of the duty that is intentional or reckless will be an aggravated offence that carries the highest maximum penalty in the Act.